 2) Incorporating new technology into existing Bentley products, example: a project around the concept of Digital Pen & Paper.
 Licensed from

-and plotting capabilities,” said Cleveland.
-“If successful, this will enable users to use their standard paper plots to electronically record and manage their comments and as builts information as if they had been done on computer with an application like Bentley Redline.
+successful, this will enable users to use their standard paper plots to electronically record and manage their comments and as builts information as if they had been done on computer with an application like Bentley Redline.

 Update on where Bentley is with the project to date: the idea is to open ProjectWise plot organizer, sign into ProjectWise, open plot set of project drawings, pick some plots to send, user will just say I want to enable Digital Paper.
 Once plots are generated user can use pen and pick up the paper and start writing with the pen.
 They don’t have to tell it which drawing they’re writing on, they can go to next sheet, they don’t have to tell it they’re going to another sheet.
 The paper itself looks a little gray with microdots.
 Once it’s done, the user can upload the pen marks into ProjectWise using Bluetooth, once loaded, log into ProjectWise, ProjectWise